-AdOps engineers use the parameters to edit/check the VAST tag as there is no value-add in creating it manually.
+AdOps engineers use the parameters to edit/check the VAST ad tag, as there is no value-add in creating it manually.

-In addition, there are a couple of VAST tag generators (offered by the video players) in the market which can help you generate the template.
+In addition, a few VAST tag generators (offered by video players) in the market can help you generate the template.

-Note: You need to make sure your video players are supporting the specifications to prevent errors.
-If you’re using Google Ad Manager, you can take a look at the supporting players here.
+Note: Ensure your video players support the specifications to prevent errors.
+You can look at the supporting players using Google Ad Manager.